lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 val pi = 3.141592653589793
 inline val pi2 = pi + pi // error
 ```
-Note that defining `pi` as an inline value definition, the addition can be
-computed at compile time.
-This resolves the aboev error and
+Note that by defining `inline val pi`, the addition can be computed at compile time.
-`pi2` will receive the literal type `6.283185307179586 : Double`.
+This resolves the above error and `pi2` will receive the literal type `6.283185307179586d`.

 ## Inline Methods